Abraham Frères

 Abraham Frères listed in "Die Welt", September 1908.

-Almost all tenants of Emin Bey Han were listed as "Commissionaires".
+Almost all the tenants in the Emin Bey Han were "Commissionnaires".

 Abraham Frères in 1913 Annuaire Oriental.